How to improve lawn drainage – 8 ways to protect your garden from flooding

 The easiest way to improve lawn drainage?
 Stage a clean-up, and stat!

-'As soon as any flood water has receded you should remove any leftover debris (sticks, silt, leaves) to clear the lawn's surface,' says Matt Kent, landscape manager at Toolstation
+'As soon as any flood water has receded, you should remove any leftover debris (sticks, silt and leaves) to clear the lawn's surface,' says Matt Kent, landscape manager at Toolstation.

 2. Aerate

-If you're trying to figure out how to improve lawn drainage, you might also consider scarifying (that's a more intense version of aerating) your lawn.
+If you're trying to figure out how to improve lawn drainage, you might also consider scarifying your lawn.
+It's the process of removing dead thatch and moss from a lawn.

 4. Fertilise